 Step Back in Time at the Marine Building

 Start your day with a stroll down Burrard to reach the historic Marine Building.
-Located on Burrard and Hastings, the Art Deco high rise building has made an appearance in TV shows such as Smallville and has graced the big screen in Fantastic Four and Blade: Trinity.
+Located on Burrard and Hastings, the Art Deco high rise building has made an appearance in TV shows such as The Flash and has graced the big screen in Fantastic Four and Blade: Trinity.

 Discover Sci-Fi Scenes at the Gallery

-Vancouver Art Gallery’s impressive exterior has featured as museums (in Night at the Museum), courthouses, town halls, and HQs in TV shows such as Arrow and movies like Clooney’s recent dystopian feature, Tomorrowland.
-The controversial film The Interview took things a step further and used Robson Square (behind the art gallery) to represent a presidential palace in North Korea.
+Vancouver Art Gallery’s impressive exterior has featured as museums (in Night at the Museum), courthouses, town halls, and HQs in TV shows such as Supergirl and movies like Clooney’s recent dystopian feature, Tomorrowland.
+The controversial comedy The Interview took things a step further and used Robson Square (behind the art gallery) to represent a presidential palace in North Korea.

 Find the Truth Out There in Stanley Park

 It’s not just urban locations that might look familiar.
-Stanley Park’s forests have appeared in TV shows like Arrow and The Flash and used to feature a lot in the X-Files as a site for alien landings and strange goings-on.
-You don’t need a spaceship to get there — borrow one of The Burrard’s bikes and ride around the seawall to get there.
-While you’re in the park, check out the Lions Gate Bridge, which met with an unfortunate end in the remake of Godzilla, and in the horror film Final Destination.
+Stanley Park’s forests have appeared in TV shows like Arrow and The Flash and used to feature a lot in The X-Files as a site for alien landings and strange goings-on.
+You don’t need a spaceship to visit — borrow one of The Burrard’s bikes and ride around the seawall to get there.
+While you’re in the park, check out the Lions Gate Bridge, featured at the end of TRON: Legacy, and met its own unfortunate end in the remake of Godzilla, and in the horror film Final Destination.

 Thai to Spot Celebs at Maenam

-Movie starlet Kate Winslet and Vancouverite comedian Seth Rogen have both named Kitsilano’s Maenam (1938 West 4th Avenue) as a favourite destination for dinner — enjoy the city’s best Thai food even if there are no A-listers in the restaurant that night.
+Actor Kate Winslet and Vancouverite comedian Seth Rogen have both name checked Kitsilano’s Maenam (1938 West 4th Avenue) as a favourite destination for dinner.
+Make a reservation and enjoy the city’s best Thai food even if there are no A-listers in the restaurant that night.